Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 07

-Lift the left front wheel.
+Lift the wheel.
 Use the jack.

 Lift the front wheel of the Twingo

-Position the jack at the oblong hole
+Fit the jack under the oblong hole

 Op 08